What is Extortionography?

 Extortionography when practiced on a personal level is just blackmail or coersion.
 Here is an example from February 23, 2018… “Missouri Gov. Eric Greitens, who was once considered a rising star in the Republican Party, has been under siege since January, when accusations emerged that he threatened to use a nude photo to blackmail his former hairstylist, with whom he was having an extramarital affair… Greitens had allegedly threatened the woman by saying he would distribute a nude photo he had secretly taken of her if she exposed their relationship.”
 In this case, the Grand Jury indictment charge was a felony invasion of privacy.

-It doesn’t matter what you call it, you don’t want to be blindsided by it, and you can takes steps to prevent it.
+It doesn’t matter what you call it.
+You don’t want to be blindsided by it.
+Take steps to prevent it.

 Kevin D. Murray CPP, CISM, CFE is a business counterespionage consultant and TSCM specialist with over four decades of experience.

 Murray Associates is an independent security consulting firm, providing eavesdropping detection and counterespionage services to business, government and at-risk individuals.